Skip to content

 Supported sensors

-Currently, Brian supports only these 4 sensors:
+Currently, Brian supports these sensors:

 • EV3 Touch sensor